Fredricho/Yoga-Online/README.md

 ## Site Structure

-The YogaOnline website has three pages, [Home](/index.html), [Classes](/classes.html) and [Trial](/trial.html), they are entered thru the naviagtion menu at the top of the page.
+The YogaOnline website has three pages, [Home](/index.html), [Classes](/classes.html) and [Trial](/trial.html), they are entered thru the navigation menu at the top of the page.
 There is also a link-button "Free Trial" that navigates the user to the sign up-page.

 ## Design Choiches
   * ### Typography

-  The chosen fonts for this website were Merriweather for headings and Bitter for body and back up font were sans-serif respectilvey.
+  The chosen fonts for this website were Merriweather for headings and Bitter for the body and the backup fonts were sans-serif respectively.
-    * Merriweather were choosen to give the user a warm and harmonic welcome to the site and a font that can be easily read
+  * Merriweather was chosen to give the user a warm and harmonic welcome to the site and a font that can be easily read

-       * Bitter were choosen to give a relaxed and calm impression to fit in to the Yoga content.
+  * Bitter was chosen to give a relaxed and calm impression to fit into the Yoga content.

 * ### Color Scheme

-The choosen color scheme for the site is there to create a warm and laid-back feeling to the users and to be quite minimalistic.
+The chosen color scheme for the site is there to create a warm and laid-back feeling for the users and to be quite minimalistic.
 To make the user get into the right state of mind which is Yoga.

 ## Features
-YogaOnline is developed to be easy navigated with a menu top right or top, footer in the bottom which is were the user expect it to be.
-The information is uncomplicated and there is just one step to Sign Up and to get access to the Classes, sent in an email.
+YogaOnline is developed to be easily navigated with a menu top right or top, and a footer at the bottom which is where the user expects it to be.
+The information is uncomplicated and there is just one step to Sign Up and get access to the Classes, which is sent in an email.
 The site is supposed to be minimalistic and functional.

 ## Existing Features

   * ### Navigation Menu
-    * The menu is positioned at the top of all pages and on all devices and is fully responsive to make it good looking to all type of screens.
+   * The menu is positioned at the top of all pages and on all devices and is fully responsive to make it good-looking on all types of screens.
 The logo is also clickable and links back to the homepage, which is another option for the user to navigate.

     <img src="readimages/nav.png" style="height:autopx width:200px;">

   * ### Hero-section
-    * Is located directly under the header and it contains a large hero image of a girl how practices Yogs and a text that explains the concept of the YogaOnlines subscription model even further.
+   * Is located directly under the header and it contains a large hero image of a girl who practices Yogs and a text that explains the concept of the YogaOnlines subscription model even further.
 The image appearance changes slightly depending on what size it is being viewed on, but the main idea with the picture follows anyhow.  <br>
 <img src="readimages/heros.png" style="height:auto; width:500px;">

   * ### Why YogaOnline section
-    * Is based under the hero section and it contains three headings with a short paragraph to give the user a short brief of the classes, teachers and benefits with Yoga.
+   * Is based under the hero section and it contains three headings with a short paragraph to give the user a short brief of the classes, teachers, and benefits of Yoga.
-    * Right under the paragraphs comes an image of a woman who practices yoga in a living room with a computer by her side and it gives the user a clear vision of how it might look when taking yoga classes online. <br>
+   * Right under the paragraphs comes an image of a woman who practices yoga in a living room with a computer by her side and it gives the user a clear vision of how it might look when taking yoga classes online.<br>
     <img src="readimages/why.png" style="height:auto; width:500px;">

    * ### Review-section
-     * The review section is there to let the user see what other people think about YogaOnline and to hopefully make them more intrested in a subscription and learning yoga online. <br>
+    * The review section is there to let the user see what other people think about YogaOnline and to hopefully make them more interested in a subscription and learning yoga online. <br>
     <img src="readimages/review.png" style="height:auto; width:500px;">

    * ### Footer-section
-     * The footer sections holds a mail address, Facebook-, Instagram- ,YouTube-logo taken from fontawesome and copyright.
+    * The footer sections hold a mail address, Facebook-, Instagram-, YouTube-logo was taken from font awesome and copyright.

-     * All of the links opens up in a new tab and the mail link open a mail.
+    * All of the links open up in a new tab and the mail link opens a mail.
     * It looks the same on all three pages and it's there to let the user connect and reach out to the site.
      <img src="readimages/footer.png" style="height:auto; width:500px;">

 * ## Classes - page
-  * The classes page gives the user information about each form of Yoga that YogaOnline provides, which is Hatha, Yin and Ashtanga.
+ * The classes page gives the user information about each form of Yoga that YogaOnline provides, which is Hatha, Yin, and Ashtanga.
-  * Each paragraph has a suitable image to rescpetively form, beside or underneath depending on the users device.
-  * It's made to be both insperational and motivational to encourage the users to start practice Yoga.
+ * Each paragraph has a suitable image to respectively form, beside or underneath depending on the user's device.* It's made to be both inspirational and motivational to encourage the users to start practicing Yoga.
   <img src="readimages/class1.png" style="height:auto; width:400px;">
   <img src="readimages/class2.png" style="height:auto; width:400px;">
   <img src="readimages/class3.png" style="height:auto; width:400px;">

 * ## Sign Up - page
- * The last page of the site is the Sign Up - page and it conatins three input elements, Name, Last Name, Email and a submit button.
-Which will generate an email with deatails to contiune to the content and payment methods.
+ * The last page of the site is the Sign Up - page and it contains three input elements, Name, Last Name, Email, and a submit button.
+Which will generate an email with details to continue to the content and payment methods.
- * The first to be viewed is a video that is set to be auto played, muted and with controls, to give the user full control of the page.
+ * The first to be viewed is a video that is set to be auto-played, muted, and with controls, to give the user full control of the page.
- * It's a short video with a girl doing some Yoga out in the woods, to make the user inspired.
+ * It's a short video with a girl doing some Yoga out in the woods, to make the user-inspired.
- * A text with some information before sign up is also on the page, to give the user an explanation of what to expect will happen after sign up.
+ * A text with some information before signing up is also on the page, to give the user an explanation of what to expect will happen after signing up.
 <img src="readimages/sign.png" style="height:auto; width:400px;">
 <img src="readimages/video.png" style="height:auto; width:400px;">

 ## Future Features
-* To offer live online classes, both in group and indivudual classes with a scheme and a program that the user can follow for maximal progress.
+* To offer live online classes, both in group and individual classes with a scheme and a program that the user can follow for maximal progress.
-* A webshop with Yoga-essentials products, to become a fullservice site.
+* A webshop with Yoga-essentials products, to become a full-service site.
-*  Some more videos, were the teachers can introduce themselves and the teqniques being tutored.
+*  Some more videos, were the teachers can introduce themselves and the techniques being tutored.
-* Monthly meetups i diffrent places around the globe, to let the user have the possiblite to connect further.
+* Monthly meetups i different places around the globe, to let the user have the possibility to connect further.

 ## Technologies Used